lucilu1320/Secure-And-Efficient-File-Exchange-SAEFE/README.md

        <h3>4.1. tar -xvf go-ipfs_v0.6.0_linux-amd64.tar.gz</h3>
        <h3>4.2. cd go-ipfs<h3>
        <h3>4.3. sudo ./install.sh</h3>
+       <h3>4.4 ipfs --version --> to check wheather ipfs is installed properly or not.
 <h3>5.
 Now follow the steps to set constants in my_constants.py both in main_server & client_server folder:</h3>
         <h3>5.1. mousepad my_constants.py || or edit it with your choice of editor and set the path of Download & Upload folder.</h3>
 <h3>6.
-Open two instances of Terminal, one for main_server & other for client_server.</h3>
+Open three instances of Terminal, one for main_server & other for client_server & one terminal to run ipfs.</h3>
 <h3>7.
-Finally Run the server.py of both the folders & open the IPs or links of both.</h3>
+Finally Run the server.py of both the folders, run ipfs daemon by typing it on the third terminal & open the IPs or links of both the servers i.e of main_server & client_server.</h3>
 <h3>8.
 Boom 💥 </h3>
 <h3> 9.
 It Works 🚀 </h3>
 <h3> 10.
 To clearly see the working of project & clear doubts Go for this YouTube video link:https://youtu.be/PYlJP9rDuu8 Enjoy 🤡 </h3>